Oh My God, Charlie Darwin: Release

+Promotion

+The band partnered with manager Kate Landau—daughter of Bruce Springsteen's manager Jon Landau—in July 2008, having attended Brown University together.
+A music video for "Charlie Darwin" was released exclusively by Stereogum in October 2009; the stop-motion animated video was produced by Glenn Taunton and Simon Taffe in a studio in Sussex.
+The video's release was a culminating point for the marketing campaign; it was one of Stereogum's most commented-on videos.
+The Low Anthem performed songs from the album on the radio show Radcliffe & Maconie on September 30, 2009.
+They made their British television debut on November 20, 2009, performing "To Ohio" on Later... with Jools Holland, and their American debut on January 14, 2010, performing "Charlie Darwin" on the Late Show with David Letterman.
+Landau had been talking to the production team of the latter for around eight months and felt the success of the "Charlie Darwin" music video secured their booking.

+Touring

-The band toured 30 locations in the United States after the album's release in 2008 and 2009, including appearances at the Bonnaroo Music Festival, Falcon Ridge Folk Festival, and South by Southwest, joining performers such as Ray LaMontagne, Joe Pug, and Josh Ritter.
+The band celebrated the album's release with several performances in Rhode Island, Connecticut, and Massachusetts in September 2008.
+They toured 30 locations in the United States after the release in 2008 and 2009, including appearances at the Bonnaroo Music Festival, Falcon Ridge Folk Festival, and South by Southwest, joining performers such as Ray LaMontagne, Joe Pug, and Josh Ritter.
 Following their signing with Nonesuch, they debuted in Europe in May 2009, touring in France, Ireland, the Netherlands, and the United Kingdom, and spent five months touring between Europe and the United States, including at the Glastonbury Festival in June and Lollapalooza in August.

-Following a month-long European stint in September, they added 21 locations to their American tour in October and November—including their West Coast debut—and ended the year with two London shows in November.
-In January 2010, the band performed at the Abrons Arts Center, and for Mountain Stage and Tiny Desk Concerts.
+Following a month-long European stint in September, the band added 21 locations to their American tour in October and November—including their West Coast debut—and ended the year with two London shows in November.
+In January 2010, they performed at the Abrons Arts Center, and for NPR Music's Mountain Stage and Tiny Desk Concerts.
 They toured 13 European shows in January and February, followed by a ten-city North American tour with the Avett Brothers in February and March.
 To support the album, the band began their first headline tour on March 11 in Washington, D.C., followed by several shows across North America in March and April, including South by Southwest.
 They played several festivals in Europe and the United States from July to September, including Electric Picnic, Haldern Pop, Newport Folk Festival, and Summer Sundae.
+The band toured Europe and the United States in 2019 to celebrate the album's tenth anniversary reissue.